miitarou/NotebookLM-Loader/README_EN.md

 2.  **Auto-Switch to PDF (High Density Visuals)**:
     *   If a file (like a PowerPoint slide deck) is determined to be "High Visual Density" (many images, little text), the tool **automatically converts it to PDF** using LibreOffice (instead of Markdown).
-    *   This ensures NotebookLM can "see" the charts and diagrams, rather than just receiving meaningless text fragments.
+    *   This eliminates the manual effort of converting files to PDF specifically for NotebookLM registration.

 3.  **All-in-One Loader**:
     *   Recursively scans folders and **ZIP files**.